intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Examples/Energy/Energy GET example.md

 The example below retrieves energy data for a `week` period from devices at site # 999.

 *__Note__: The optional body parameter filters the returned dataset by product type.
-If not specified, energy data will be returned for all devices.*
+If a body is not provided, energy data will be returned for all devices.*

 ```
 *** REQUEST ***